-This paper aims to identify where regime shifts are likely to occur by detecting resilience loss in terrestrial and marine ecosystems primary productivity.
-It applies the traditional early warning signals based on critical slowing down; and adapt the methods to include critical speeding up metrics, and fractal dimension (See Methods).
+This paper aims to identify where regime shifts are likely to occur by detecting signals of resilience loss in terrestrial and marine ecosystems primary productivity.
+It applies the traditional early warning signals based on critical slowing down; and adapts the methods to include critical speeding up metrics, and fractal dimension (See Methods).
 To that end, \href{http://www.fluxcom.org}{gross primary productivity}, terrestrial ecosystem respiration, and \href{https://esa-oceancolour-cci.org}{chlorophyll-a concentration} were used as proxies of primary productivity of marine and terrestrial ecosystems.
-These variables have been harmonized by the \href{https://www.earthsystemdatalab.net}{Earth System Data Lab}, meaning that all data layers share the same time (weekly) and spatial (0.25 degree) resolution.\textsuperscript{27} To quantify and compare the change in resilience indicators, the absolute difference between the maximum and minimum values per indicator was used (\(\Delta\), Fig \ref{fig:sm-onepxl}), and a segmented regression was used to detect changes in slope and break points in the time series (Methods).
-A series of logistic and random forests regressions were used to gain insights on what is driving resilience loss in ecosystems world wide.
+These variables have been harmonized by the \href{https://www.earthsystemdatalab.net}{Earth System Data Lab}, so all data layers share the same time (weekly) and spatial (0.25 degree) resolution (31).
+To quantify and compare the change in resilience indicators, the absolute difference between the maximum and minimum values per indicator was used (\(\Delta\), Fig \ref{fig:sm-onepxl}), and a segmented regression was used to detect changes in slope and break points in the time series (Methods).
+A series of logistic and random forest regressions were used to gain insights into what is driving resilience loss in ecosystems world-wide.

 \hypertarget{results}{